- Sponsor: Arts Midwest and National Endowment for the Arts (NEA)

 Specifically, panelists will evaluate each application based on the following review criteria:

 - Quality programming.
-The panel will review the relevance of the chosen book in relation to the applicant’s community goals and the quality of diverse and imaginative literary programs held at a variety of locations that: address the themes, writing, and content of the chosen NEA Big Read book; meet the programming requirements; and have the potential to achieve the goals set forth by the applicant.
+The panel will review the relevance and rationale of the chosen NEA Big Read book and companion title(s) and the quality of diverse and imaginative literary programs held at a variety of spaces that: address the themes, writing, and content of the chosen NEA Big Read book and meet the programming requirements.

 - Community support and outreach.
-The panel will consider the relevance and depth of involvement with individuals and organizations that will assist with meeting the project goals and broaden audience participation beyond the applicant’s primary constituent base.
-The panel will also consider efforts to engage audiences of various abilities, ages, cultural backgrounds, educational levels, and occupations as partners and participants.
+The panel will consider the relevance and depth of involvement with individuals and organizations that will assist with program deployment and broaden audience participation beyond the applicant’s primary constituent base.
+The panel will also consider efforts to engage audiences of various abilities, ages, cultural backgrounds, educational levels, races, ethnicities, and occupations as partners and participants.

 - Ability.
 The panel will consider the applicant’s ability to manage and implement an NEA Big Read program.
-The panel will consider organizational capacity, the planning timeline, the participation of appropriate personnel, a reasonable budget plan with the required 1-to-1 match, and an evaluation plan to measure against self-defined goals.
+The panel will consider organizational capacity, the planning timeline, the participation of appropriate personnel, and a reasonable budget plan with the required 1-to-1 match.

 - Promotion.
 The panel will review plans for promoting NEA Big Read events and activities through digital and print channels as well as other public relations/marketing efforts; distribution of digital resources and promotional materials; and publicity through partnership with local radio, print, TV, social media, and media outlets as applicable.